 Approximately about 1 hour to read

-5 months ago Warrior Cat said:
+about 3 years ago Warrior Cat said:

 Wow!
 This is a pretty book, yet, it needs more details.
 What did the girls look like exactly?
 Some simple details will make it better.

-8 months ago Lily Chen said:
+over 3 years ago Lily Chen said:

 I read the first chapter and it was pretty interesting.
 The names did seem eerily familiar with another retelling of the 12 dancing princesses but I'm not sure if that intentional or not.
 Other than that, it was a nice read and had a lot of details.
 Happy writing!

 hey so I was wondering if you haven't read a book called Princesses of the Midnight Ball?
 If not, then your story is definitely clever AND original.
 If you have(and I'm not judging, I do this too on accident) you may be writing pretty much the same story as Midnight Ball and not even realize that that's where you got the idea from.
 Maybe just check yourself against her story.
 If you have other ideas and your's will be a different take, then I suggest changing the names of the characters and a few other things. :) Take my advice or don't. -Ellie

 almost 4 years ago Marae Keenly said:

 I love how it starts out as this idyllic kingdom fairy tale, something that could be told as a bedtime story, but it turns into something much more complex, with interesting characters.
 I'm only on chapter 5 now, but I will keep reading!